-Tuna Tortellini Pasta Salad is a simple, vibrant dish that stars a lovely homemade Chive Vinaigrette that you’ll want to drizzle on every type of cold pasta salad.
+This Tuna Tortellini Pasta Salad is a simple, vibrant dish that feels light but is also comforting.
+It's accompanied by a lovely homemade Chive Vinaigrette - a dressing so good you’ll want to drizzle it on every type of cold pasta salad this summer.

 Typically rotini is my go-to for cold pasta salads, but tortellini is a brilliant choice because they are hearty little cheese-stuffed pasta nuggets.
-Plus they hold their shape well and have plenty of surface area suitable for soaking up flavor.
+Plus, they hold their shape well and have plenty of surface area suitable for soaking up the flavors of that fresh chive dressing.

 Jump to: